Skip to main content

 Connection: Gmail API via OAuth

-To-do extraction.
-This is Filo's standout.
+To-do extraction is the standout.
 The app reads your emails and pulls out action items automatically.
 A flight confirmation becomes "Check in for SFO flight on March 15."
 A client email becomes "Send revised proposal by Friday."
 No other app on this list does this.
-Your inbox becomes a task list without you lifting a finger.
 We wrote more about how this works in our deep dive on inbox-as-to-do-list.

 Filo AI lets you chat with your inbox.
 Ask "what did Sarah say about the Q2 budget?" and get an answer pulled from your emails.
-It also reads attachments: PDFs, spreadsheets, slides, Word docs.
-On iPhone, this is faster than scrolling through old threads trying to find one number.
+It reads attachments too — PDFs, spreadsheets, slides.
+On iPhone, this is faster than scrolling through old threads hunting for one number.

-AI Search handles natural language queries.
-Type "emails with invoices from last month" instead of hunting for the right search operator.
-Smart Labels come with three defaults (Important, Updates, Promotions) and you can add custom ones using natural-language descriptions like "emails about project deadlines."
+AI Search handles natural language queries: "emails with invoices from last month" instead of memorizing search operators like from:boss has:attachment.
+Smart Labels come with three defaults (Important, Updates, Promotions) and you can add custom ones with natural-language descriptions.

-Notifications are reliable thanks to the Gmail API connection.
-Push arrives instantly, not on a fetch schedule.
+Notifications are reliable thanks to the Gmail API connection — push arrives instantly, not on a fetch schedule.
 The app is CASA Tier 3 certified, meaning Google has verified its security practices.
-You can see the full data protection details on their site.

 2. Apple Mail: Best Default Option